EmanuelKuhn/msc-thesis-code/README.md

 ### Retrieval

 The `retrieval-examples.ipynb` shows how to retrieve similar floor plans from the dataset.
-Either by speciying the id of an rplan image, or by a (potentially new) image.
+By either:
+- retrieving by rplan id
+- prodiving an image to use as query

+Additionally, the notebook shows what command to run for preprocessing the data and predicting features.